microsoft/Windows-driver-samples/Building-Locally.md

 * Open a terminal
 * `.\LaunchBuildEnv`

-### Option C: Use WDK NuGet Packages from EEAP Preview Zip (experimental)
+### Option C: Use WDK NuGet Packages
 * This is an 'experimental' option.
-* This option requires you have access to the WDK NuGet packages (so far only available to EEAP Partners).
+* This option requires you have access to the WDK NuGet EEAP Package (so far only available to EEAP Partners).
 * See [install Visual Studio and the Windows Driver Kit](https://learn.microsoft.com/en-us/windows-hardware/drivers/download-the-wdk#download-and-install-the-windows-11-version-22h2-wdk) for instructions on how to install Visual Studio, but do not install the WDK or download the EWDK.
-* Install the WDK.vsix (that you have access to as part of EEAP program).
+* Install the WDK.vsix from WDK NuGet EEAP Package.
+Make sure to use the architecture that matches your host OS architecture.
 * Launch a "Developer Command Prompt for VS 2022".
-* Unzip the WDK NuGet zip (that you have access to as part of EEAP program) to the root of your git enlistment in a folder that must be named .\packages.
+* Unzip the WDK NuGet zip (that you have access to as part of EEAP program).
+This folder should look as follows:
-* When this is done you should have a .\packages folder that looks exactly as follows:

 ```
->cd path\to\your\repos\Windows-driver-samples
->dir /b packages
+>dir /b C:\my\local\package
-Microsoft.Windows.SDK.CPP.10.0.26052.1000-preview.ge-release
-Microsoft.Windows.SDK.CPP.x64.10.0.26052.1000-preview.ge-release
-Microsoft.Windows.WDK.x64.10.0.26052.1000-preview.ge-release
+Microsoft.Windows.SDK.CPP.10.0.26080.1000-preview.ge-release.nupkg
+Microsoft.Windows.SDK.CPP.x64.10.0.26080.1000-preview.ge-release.nupkg
+Microsoft.Windows.SDK.CPP.arm64.10.0.26080.1000-preview.ge-release.nupkg
+Microsoft.Windows.WDK.x64.10.0.26080.1000-preview.ge-release.nupkg
+Microsoft.Windows.WDK.arm64.10.0.26080.1000-preview.ge-release.nupkg
 ```
-TODO: Make sure this actually matches our EEAP build out of GE_RELEASE.

-TODO: Make sure above is "officially supported by DevDiv".

-### Option D: Use WDK NuGet Packages from "experimental package feed"
 * This is an 'experimental' option.
-* This option requires you have access to "experimental package feed" MSFTNuget.
-TODO:Explain what this is.
-* See [install Visual Studio and the Windows Driver Kit](https://learn.microsoft.com/en-us/windows-hardware/drivers/download-the-wdk#download-and-install-the-windows-11-version-22h2-wdk) for instructions on how to install Visual Studio, but do not install the WDK or download the EWDK.
-* Install the WDK.vsix from [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=DriverDeveloperKits-WDK.WDKVsix) .
-* Launch a "Developer Command Prompt for VS 2022".
 * Add MSFTNuget feed and restore WDK packages from feed :

 ```
 >cd path\to\your\repos\Windows-driver-samples
->nuget sources Add -Name MSFTNuget -Source https://microsoft.pkgs.visualstudio.com/_packaging/MSFTNuget/nuget/v3/index.json
+>nuget sources add -Name EEAPPackages -Source C:\my\local\package
 >nuget restore -PackagesDirectory .\packages
 ```